Want to grow your email list by 1,000+ subscribers?

 Get started by brainstorming 15 well-known brands in your niche.

-Then once you have you list, reach out to each of those brands to see if they’re interested in partnering on your giveaway.
+Then once you have your list, reach out to each of those brands to see if they’re interested in partnering on your giveaway.

 Here’s an example email Julien Marion used to entice partners for his sleep-focused giveaway: